 Few controlled studies have evaluated treatments.
 Options differ by location and extent of disease.
-Most cases of LP on the trunk or extremities can be treated with topical treatments.
+Most cases of lichen planus on the trunk or extremities can be treated with topical treatments.
 Topical corticosteroids are first-line treatment for most cases of localized disease.
 High-potency ointments or creams (eg, clobetasol, fluocinonide) may be used on the thicker lesions on the extremities; lower-potency drugs (eg, hydrocortisone, desonide) may be used on the face, groin, and axillae.
 As always, courses should be limited to reduce risk of corticosteroid atrophy.
 Potency may be enhanced with use of polyethylene wrapping or flurandrenolide tape.
-Intralesional corticosteroids (triamcinolone acetonide solution diluted with saline to 5 to 10 mg/mL) can be used every 4 wk for hyperkeratotic plaques, scalp lesions, and lesions resistant to other therapies.
+Intralesional corticosteroids (triamcinolone acetonide solution diluted with saline to 5 to 10 mg/mL) can be used every 4 weeks for hyperkeratotic plaques, scalp lesions, and lesions resistant to other therapies.

 Other treatment options include topical (in an adhesive base), intralesional, and systemic corticosteroids.